rzvpoi/amiGoWraptime/README.md

 ## Built with Go

-The application was built with Go and uses the [amigo](https://pkg.go.dev/github.com/ivahaev/amigo) package to connec to Asterisk AMI
+The application was built with Go and uses the [amigo](https://pkg.go.dev/github.com/ivahaev/amigo) package to connect to Asterisk AMI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>